benjamincrozat/content/posts/gpt-4-turbo.md

 (Most people here know what JSON is, but for the others, JSON is a way of storing information that both people and computers can understand.
 It uses text to organize data into lists and sets of "name: value" pairs.)

-Before, asking GPT to output JSON was already possible.
+Before, asking GPT-4 to output JSON was already possible.
 But you could randomly get text instead of the JSON you requested.
 The new JSON mode aims to stop that.

 Using it is as simple as adding a new object, and setting a system message that instructs the model to reply with JSON (but keep reading, because there are a few gotchas):